Kenai Backcountry Lodge

 Since the lodge is a smaller and remote operation, staff members need to be able to do a little bit of everything.
 Tasks often include: dish washing, housekeeping, maintenance, driving to town for supplies and/or guest pick up/drop-offs, shuttling equipment and people across the lake, and the willingness to help out a guest in need at any time!

 To learn more about the jobs available, download an application and mail it in to us.

 Kenai Backcountry Lodge Community Living Mission Statement

 At Alaska Wildland Adventures' Kenai Backcountry Lodge, staff are housed in two-person Yukon tents with limited amenities.
-Most creature comforts are available in facilities shared by staff, such as the Lounge, where meals are served; the bathroom, with showers, toilets, and sinks for staff; and the Palace, for reading, game playing and watching movies.
+Some creature comforts are available in facilities shared by staff: where meals are served; the bathroom, with showers, toilets, and sinks for staff; and a quiet cabin, for reading, game playing and watching movies.

 We become family-like in many ways, for better or worse, during our time at this facility.
 This requires respect for oneself as well as peers and co-workers.
 We have established guidelines for the communal areas to provide a positive group living experience for all staff members, including quiet hours and housekeeping of communal areas.
 You will be asked to take part in communal living maintenance throughout the season.